danipenaperez/spring-boot-flowed-routing/README.md

 }
 ```

-Now simply change *AUsersGreetingService* to include ExecutionContext.getTenantName at evaluation:
+Now simply change *AUsersGreetingService* to include ExecutionContext.getTenantName at evaluation

+The evaluation Expression will look like this:
 ```java
 evaluationExpression = "#username.startsWith('A') && @executionContext.getTenantName() == 'tenant_1'"
 ```

 The finally code likes that, and this execution will be only executed for users that first username letter is "A" and owns to tenant_1.
-Other invocations will be managed by DefaultGreetingService implementation.
+Other invocations will be managed by DefaultGreetingService implementation (the fallback).

 ```java
 @RoutedComponent